 What will you make your family, sweetie, friends or co-workers for Valentine’s Day?
 How about this simple Giant Chocolate Chip Cookie Heart?
 Chewy, dense, crisp buttery edges, and loaded with chocolate!

 Giant Chocolate Chip Cookie Heart

-inhaled eaten in 20 minutes because we have to get across town for swimming or a basketball game!
+inhaled eaten in 20 minutes because we have to get across town for swimming or some athletic event!

 Oh sure in the early years, my hubby would take me out to a fancy restaurant, buy me roses and I’d get all dressed up, but I’m really not a make-a-big-fuss kind of girl.

 Now I try setting a pretty table using the good dishes and crystal, sometimes I’ll even set things up on the coffee table in front of a fire, which is how we did it last year (we did talk, I promise).
 Changing things up is fun, even for teenage boys!